Education In Development Confidential commission. Client undisclosed

 Administrators

-• Manage teacher accounts and assignments
+• Manage teacher accounts and student assignments

 • Assign multiple teachers per student with role metadata

-• Configure primer assessment templates
+• Configure starter assessment templates

-Goal Lifecycle and the Submission Workflow
+Goals, Practice, and the Submission Workflow

-• A goal is approved → Goal Certificate for that goal
+• A goal is approved: goal certificate

-The Primer Assessment
+The Starter Assessment

-The Menorah Wall
+The Achievement Wall

 Architecture and Technical Highlights